CiscoDevNet/DNAC-JS-SDK/README.md

 IP: IP Address or DNS Name of cluster
 USER: DNAC User Name
 PASSWORD: DNAC User Password
-Sample source contains basic authentication
-and API samples and a console log of the response.
+Sample source contains basic authentication, API samples and a console log of the response.